riscv-europe/summit-website-development/summit/2023/sponsoring.md

+---
+title: Sponsoring
+layout: summit2023
+---

+{% include jumboboxstart.html
+    title = "Become a Sponsor"
-The RISC-V Summit Europe will be a unique opportunity for members of the ecosystem to engage with the broader community.
-Becoming a sponsor will enable your organisation to connect with attendees from industry, government, research and academia, developing applications across a range of markets.
+    lead = "The RISC-V Summit Europe will be a unique opportunity for members of the ecosystem to engage with the broader community.
+Becoming a sponsor will enable your organisation to connect with attendees from industry, government, research and academia, developing applications across a range of markets."
+%}

 There are three levels of sponsorship package, with benefits that include speaking opportunities, promotional opportunities, exhibition space and conference passes.
 A la carte opportunities are also available